jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 **If you are currently in crisis, please contact our on-call counselor at 215.416.3337.
 If this is a psychological emergency and you need immediate attention, please dial 911, call Drexel Public Safety at 215.895.2222, or visit your nearest emergency room.**

+---

-### Gender and Sexual Identity
+## Gender and Sexual Identity

 People commonly use gender and sexual orientation as part of their identity.
 A person's identity should not be assumed based on societal norms or constructs as they are not related to a person's self-identity.
 Unfortunately, English uses gendered pronouns.
 A culture of pronoun sharing will be cultivated in my classroom.
 If you do not know someone's pronouns, it is preferred to use identity-agnostic (they/them) pronouns until you hear from them directly.
 Prof. Agar will not tolerate any bias or discrimination based on a person's likeness or identity.

+---

-### Email Policy
+## Email Policy

 Drexel University has established email as a primary vehicle for official communication with students, faculty, and staff.
 All email communication in this course should be done using your @Drexel.edu email account.
 Due to federal laws, such as FERPA, emails coming from a non-drexel email may not receive a response.
 Please, title emails with MEM~T680: [Email Issue], where `email issue` is a summary title of the content of the email.
 This is to help ensure that your email is noticed and responded to.
 Prof. get tons of junk mail, taking these steps will ensure that your emails are attended to.
 Prof. Agar will do his best to respond to email requests within 24 hours.
 If Prof. Agar has not responded in 24 please send him a reminder, email inboxes can become black holes.
-Long and complicated technical issues related to the course are best addressed during office hours
+Long and complicated technical issues related to the course are best addressed during office hours.

+---

-### Academic Integrity Policy
+## Academic Integrity Policy

 Drexel University expects all members of its community to uphold the highest values of academic integrity.
 In upholding these values, the University is committed to investigating any allegation of violations of academic integrity against a student.
 Violations include, but are not limited to: plagiarism, cheating, fabrication, and academic misconduct.